 Fused Deposition Modeling (FDM)

-In order to be able to manufacture the samples you require, we only need the 3D data for the relevant enclosure or component.
+- In order to be able to manufacture the samples which you require, we need only the 3D data of the relevant enclosure or component.